Directed by David Fury

 - Fantastic Drug: Candles are like bongs to a witch.
 And to think we thought Willow and Tara were just having rampant lesbian sex during their spellcasting sessions.
 They were, but still.

 - Flashback Cut: Buffy finds Spike's lighter behind the sofa and has an instant flashback to having sex with him.
 No wonder the lighter ended up in her pants.

-- Ms Kroger questions whether an 'unemployed' young woman can properly support Dawn.
+- Ms Kroeger questions whether an 'unemployed' young woman can properly support Dawn.
 Buffy will get a job in the next episode.

 - Warren makes his first attempt to kill Buffy.
 It won't be the last.